 The northern half of this area possesses some high-quality scenic resources, including the Snook Kill valley and the approach to Palmer Ridge.
+The southern end of this area is included within the Wilton Wildlife Preserve & Park (WWP&P) Study Area, as is a small portion of County Forest.
 Soils in this area tend to be more clay-laden than the sandy areas of the Town to the south.